STEM and aquaponics Program

 Students have an opportunity to keep tabs on the growth of their fish and plants, monitor aquatic chemistry, observe firsthand the flow of energy in an ecosystem, and problem-solve as they develop a sense of ownership over their aquaponics system.

-TDC partners with Perry Traditional Academy for an aquaponics pilot
+TDC partners with Perry Traditional Academy for an aquaponics pilot in two classes with a total of 45 students

 Aquaponics/Sustainability Curriculum development